The Next Generation of Enterprise Connectivity: Scaling Bandwidth with Programmable Networks

 We’re proud to be one of those telcos and to be leveraging our network and services to create programmable business network solutions that bolster Malaysia’s businesses and economic potential.

 A traditional network is not “broken” of course, but it is inflexible.
 And if 2020 proved anything, it is that resilience depends on a company’s ability to react quickly.
 It is not good enough for your telecommunications provider to allow for temporary increases to internet bandwidth if such requests take days to approve.

 What companies need is a way to request and receive these temporary upgrades as little time as it takes them to log into their account, specify the amount of additional bandwidth, dates and duration, and click.
 Basically, enterprise digital solution providers that offer flexible bandwith.

 Services that run on programmable networks excel at this, thereby allowing companies to respond immediately to both expected and unexpected changes to demand for bandwidth.

 The in-built flexibility of a programmable network also serves strategic goals; the ability to increase bandwidth means companies can adopt new digital technologies as they need them, without worrying whether it will slow down other operations.

 Focus on business goals, not IT issues

-As more businesses rely on digital technologies, a secure, dependable and agile network provides not only resilience, but a competitive advantage.
+In today’s business landscape, IT issues are the least of your problems.
+That’s because a healthy system doesn’t guarantee your business ROIs.
+Instead, it is how you enable your company to scale and get ahead of the pack.
+A secure, dependable and agile business network provides not only resilience, but a competitive advantage and solutions to almost every problem you can think of.
 The in-built flexibility of telco programmable networks frees companies to shift their focus from the complex technicalities of upgrading their network to concentrate fully on business strategy, opportunities and goals.